kipos-lang/kipos/Roadmap.md

 # TEStss

 - [x] yay
+- [ ] want to show the pass/fail inline (with outloc)
+- [ ] clicking the /fail/ should show a popover, allowing you to show a diff
+  - hmm I wonder about, like, having a display setting to "show failures inline" or something
 - [ ] clicking a toplevel should select it somehow.
+- [ ] there should be a way to specify the /function to run/
+- [ ] tests should isolate filures in the input & output evaluation

+- [ ] gotta lift the `compiler` to the main store level, not the editorStore.

+# Modules and dependencies

+is module resolution / dependency whatnot, something that I want to leave up to language implementors? or rather, do I want to allow it to be iterated on? seems like there are some definite tradeoffs

+regardless:
+- I do think I want there to be the concept of /vendored/ dependencies (of which ffi deps are one)
+  - these are /not/ editable directly, and are referenced by their unique /hash/
+  - this allows for sharing / deduplicating.

+How easy do I want to make it, to ~migrate version numbers of a vendored dependency?
+IFF every module has a hard link to their vendored dependencies, then making that update would be tedious.

+Sometimes, you might want the dependency to be ~scoped to a single (sub)module.
+Other times, it will be shared with the whole tree.

+oooooh ok here's an idea.
+WHAT IF, if any of the /types/ of a dependency are ~leaked, then that dependency has to be ... hoisted? or something?
+ALTERNATIVELY that dependency could be marked as /private/, meaning that any leaked types are "opaque" outside of the module. that seems kinda cool.

+# Loading from where?

+I'm imagining the ability to send somebody a link like kipos.org/view/gist.github/303303 and it will ask you
+- view this read-only
+- persist in browser
+- persist to a local (or remote) server

+it would be ... nice ... if I could allow a language backend to persist /execution results/ (for interacting with) in like and sql database if they wanted to. for like a pandas DataFrame

 # Validator - know where a reference resolved from